Free

 1. We will group farm property into three categories: (1) equipment and machinery (including tools), (2) structures (barns, outbuildings, greenhouses), and (3) inventory (feed, seed, supplies).

-2. Starting with equipment and machinery, take a few minutes to list out all of the applicable farm personal property on your farm or ranch that you could not run your business without.
+2. Starting with equipment and machinery, take a few minutes to list out all the applicable farm personal property on your farm or ranch that you could not run your business without.
 Items like hand tools can be lumped together, while buildings and large equipment should be listed individually.

 3. Next to your list of items, create a column titled Perils.
-Now comes the not-fun yet necessary step of imagining the worst things that could happen to each of your items (e.g. a tree falling on the pack shed roof, a fire in the barn, a greenhouse collapse in high winds, the tractor is stolen, etc.).
+Now comes the not fun, yet necessary step of imagining the worst things that could happen to each of your items (e.g. a tree falling on the pack shed roof, a fire in the barn, a greenhouse collapse in high winds, the tractor is stolen, etc.).
 Get specific here, thinking about the real risks you face on your farm or ranch.
 Take 10 minutes to note down the anticipated perils for each of your equipment and machinery items.
 Put a star next to the ones that worry you the most.

 4. Add another column and title it Approximate Replacement Cost.
 Now take 30 minutes or as much time as you need to calculate the approximate replacement cost of each item.
 This is estimating your costs to replace or rebuild the item or structure.
 Reference sales agreements, receipts, and financial statements to identify the original cost of the items.
 Use a cost calculator to estimate the cost of a similar item if bought new today.
 Then, note in this column how much it would cost you to replace each item.

 5. Add a final column, titling it Money Source.
 Take another 5 to 10 minutes to identify the source of funds you plan to use or would ideally use to cover the replacement cost of the item.
 This can be cash on hand in the business account, savings, loans and debt financing, or through your insurance coverage (either existing or coverage you plan to get).
 If you already have a farm insurance policy, check your declarations page to see what FPP items you’re already covered for and if the insured values line up with your expectations for that money source.
-The items where the money source is primarily or only from insurance, then those are likely to be your top priority items for coverage.
+The items where the money source is primarily or only from insurance, then those are likely to be your top priority items for coverage

 6. Repeat the steps above with the other categories of farm personal property: structures (barns, outbuildings, greenhouses), and inventory (feed, seed, supplies).